Garbaz/rpnfl/ideas.md

 ('nothing default) 0 ~> Int : nothing_also_gives_int
 ```

 問: How do we handle importing a namespace?
-In the above example I assume that I can just write the `'nothing` and `'exists` constructors without specifying from which namespace they come from, i.e. I assume implicit importing, which isn't really what we want.
+In the above example I assume that I can just write the `'nothing` and `'exists` constructors without specifying from which namespace they come from, i.e. I assume implicit importing, which isn't really what we want (looking at you Haskell).
 But we also probably don't want to write something like `Option.'exists`, or perhaps sugared a bit `'Option.exists` (which is arguably pretty ugly, but allows for stuff like `x'Option.exists`, instead of `x Option.'exists`...).

 答: The left-branching-normativity has struck me once more.
 Instead of writing `Option.'exists`, we could write something like `'exists@Option`.
 Or we could simply not have a syntax as such, but rather allow to open a Namespace in local scope, i.e. something like `(%Option x'exists)`, with the intended usage being that we open namespaces in a local, but larger scope, instead of referring via Some kind of `A.B.C.d` syntax to functions.
 Of course we permit renaming as well, to allow for using two conflicting namespaces simultaneously.
 Maybe we could use the `@` for that instead.

+_Addendum:_

+It might be that the whole idea of prefixing constructors with `'` isn't so good after all.
+Instead we could use `'a` as type variables in type signatures, and constructors simply look the same as functions (?).
+Depends on how unclean it looks in the end to have `'` strewn everywhere.

 ### Namespaces?

 Maybe not a good name, what could we call it instead?
 A "module"?
 Though that already has certain connotations from other languages.

-So like in the above example, we want to give type arguments to our namespaces.
+As in the above example, we want to give type arguments to our namespaces.
 A namespace's name is part of the type system and can be specified as a type in a type signature, which means that we ask for any constructor that is specified in that namespace.

 _What do we do with sub-namespaces?_